webtinkerer/markdown-tutorial/01-Styling-Text.md

 </blockquote>
 ```

-<div class="note">You don't need to put extra space between <code>></code> and the first letter of the quote, without that space, you will still get a correctly rendered block quote.
-It is used only for better readability, the same situation as with <code>#</code> marks in headings.</div>
+You don't need to put extra space between `>` and the first letter of the quote, without that space, you will still get a correctly rendered block quote.
+It is used only for better readability, the same situation as with `#` marks in headings.

 To create a multi-line quote just put `>` on each line of your quote text:
 ```markdown